 Instructions

-- Cut the beef slices around the circumference, roughly one notch by 2 inches (notch depth no more than ¼ inch).
-It's not as complicated as it may sound; just make a vertical cut with a knife or meat cleaver.
+- Make small cuts around the circumference of the beef slices, approximately one notch every 2 inches, with each notch no deeper than ¼ inch.
+It's simpler than it sounds—just make a vertical cut with a knife or meat cleaver.

-- In a pot wide enough to fit all the beef slices side by side, heat the oil over medium to high heat.
-Sear the meat on both sides until golden brown.
-Each side will need about 1-2 minutes.
+- In a saucepan wide enough to fit all the beef steaks side by side, heat 2 Tablespoon sunflower oil over medium-high heat.
+Sear the meat on both sides until golden brown, about 1-2 minutes per side.
+Transfer the seared beef to a plate and set it aside.

-- Put the beef slices back into the onion base, including any juices released from the meat.
-Pour in water so that the meat is submerged to about half its height.
-Stir and salt and pepper the base if necessary.
+- Return the beef slices to the onion base, including any juices released from the meat.
+Pour in enough water to submerge the meat halfway.
+Stir and season with salt and pepper to taste.

-- Cover the pan with a lid, bring to a boil.
-Then reduce the temperature to a minimum and let it simmer gently until the meat is tender.
-The softening time depends on the type and age of the beef used (see cooking tips below).
+- Cover the pan with a lid and bring to a boil.
+Then, reduce the heat to a minimum and let it simmer gently until the meat is tender.
+The cooking time will vary depending on the type and age of the beef used.

-- Once the meat is soft, it is time to make the gravy.
-Transfer the beef slices to a plate and keep them warm.
-Pour the liquid through a sieve and use a spoon to strain the remaining onion into the juice.
-If necessary, add some salt for better taste.
+- To make the gravy, transfer the beef slices to a plate and keep them warm.
+Pour the liquid through a sieve, using a spoon to press the remaining onion through into the juice.
+Salt to taste, if necessary.

-- Now arrange the slices of beef on a plate, pour the finished gravy over them and serve with a suitable side dish.
+- Arrange the beef steaks on a plate, pour the finished gravy over them, and serve with a suitable side dish.

 Notes

-- There is only one way to know if the beef is tender enough while cooking – by tasting the meat.
-Expect a braising time of between 2-2.5 hours, but don't be afraid to add more after half an hour if necessary, tasting a piece of the meat each time.
+- The only way to know if the beef is tender enough is by tasting it during cooking.
+Typically, the braising time is between 2 to 2.5 hours, but don't hesitate to extend it by half-hour increments if needed, tasting a piece of meat each time to check for tenderness.

-- EQUIPMENT: I used an 11inch (28 cm) diameter enameled cast iron skillet with a low rim and lid to make these beef slices.
+- EQUIPMENT: I used an 11-inch (28 cm) diameter enameled cast iron skillet with a low rim and lid to make these Roštěnky beef steaks.

 Milena Bartik